telerik/xaml-docs/styling-and-appearance/themes-suite/common-styling-appearance-fluent-theme.md

 	FluentPalette.Palette.FontFamily = new FontFamily("Segoe UI");
 {{endregion}}

-The __Example 3__ shows how to change the default FontFamily from "Segoe UI" to "Calibri Italic" and the FontSize from 12 to 13.
+__Example 3__ shows how to change the default FontFamily from "Segoe UI" to "Calibri Italic" and the FontSize from 12 to 13.

 #### __[C#] Example 3: Changing the theme's FontSize and FontFamily__
 {{region styling-appearance-fluent-theme-3}}